Psychology Desperately Needs a Massive Influx of Skepticism

 Although there are probably never guarantees, deep skepticism provides an answer to that question.
 Very little in social psychology – or elsewhere – should be believed until it has been subjected to a mountain of skeptical tests.
 Science reformers have been developing such tests for some time now, and they include things like:

-1. Large sample, registered replication reports – where articles are accepted for publication based on the importance of the topic, the quality of methods, and clear a priori articulation of the statistics to be used to test the hypotheses, but before the data are collected, to insure against both publication biases and cooking the data.
+1. Large sample, registered replication reports – where articles are accepted for publication based on the importance of the topic, the quality of methods, and clear a priori articulation of the statistics to be used to test the hypotheses, but before the data are collected, to ensure against both publication biases and cooking the data.

 2. Forensic analyses.
 There are now whole families of related techniques for ferreting out from the statistics in published studies alone how credible they are.